MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcshelltreectrl-class.md

 ### <a name="return-value"></a>Valore restituito

-Diverso da zero se ha esito positivo. in caso contrario 0.
+Valore diverso da zero in caso di esito positivo, 0 in caso contrario.

 ### <a name="remarks"></a>Note